 In the Business Basic plan, you don’t get the desktop apps, so you can’t install Word, Excel, Outlook, etc on your desktop.
 But you can use those applications online in your browser.

-The browser versions of these apps work perfectly for lite usage.
+The browser versions of these apps work perfectly for light usage.
 Outlook Online is great to work with, it has all the important features just like the Outlook app.
 Word and Excel Online also work fine if you need to write an occasional letter or spreadsheet.

 Microsoft 365 Business Standard